mikeobr/bagelgame/README.md

 # bagelgame
-Node and npm must be installed
+nodejs and npm must be installed

 To build and run server:
 npm install